Live Liver Donation Frequently Asked Questions

-- Scheduled surgery, making it more convenient for patients and their families
+Scheduled surgery, making it more convenient for patients and their families

-The UW Transplant staff carefully reviews each person's situation to see if they are a suitable donor.
+The UW Transplant staff carefully reviews each person's situation to see if they are a suitable live donor.

-- Potential donors are evaluated by the donor team.
-In general, donors must be between the ages of 18 and 55 years of age, be blood type compatible with the patient, be in good health, and have an emotional relationship with the patient.
+- Potential living donors are evaluated by the donor team.
+In general, living donors must be between the ages of 18 and 55 years of age, be blood type compatible with the patient, be in good health, and have an emotional relationship with the patient.

-- Costs related to donating are billed to the recipient’s insurance.
+- Costs related to live donation are billed to the recipient’s insurance.
 Any questions about the financial aspects of donating can be direct to the transplant financial coordinator at

-- Keep in mind that not all patients in need liver transplant can receive a live donor liver, so this will also need to be assessed.
+- Not all patients who need a liver transplant can receive a live donor liver, so this will also need to be assessed.

 Does the donor need to be a relative?

-Through the medical miracle of live-donor liver transplantation, people do not have to be blood related and any healthy person can give a friend or relative the gift of life.
+Living liver donors and their recipient do not have to be blood related and any healthy person can give a friend or relative the gift of life.
 However, we do require that donors have an emotional relationship with the intended recipient.

 May I get my evaluation done by my own doctor?

-Generally, the tests are done at UW Hospital and Clinics.
+Generally, the tests are done at University Hospital in Madison, WI.
 If you live at a distance, we may have some portions of the initial evaluation done near your home.
-The evaluation process will, however, require visits to UW Hospital and Clinics and the surgery must be performed here.
+The evaluation process requires visits to University Hospital and the surgery must be performed there.

 What will the surgery involve?